Payment Licenses in Europe: How To Find the Right Regulator?

 Banking licenses require more economic and human capital and sector expertise.
 The application process for a banking license is more extended and more demanding.
 The market is also more established and competitive.
 Therefore, startups often prefer centering their business models around payment licenses.

-In order to offer payment services and trade as an Authorised Payment Institution (PI) or Electronic Money Institution (EMI), any financial organisation operating within the EU requires a licence.
-The type of licence required depends on the type of business the organisation is planning to carry out.
+In order to offer payment services and trade as an Authorised Payment Institution (PI) or Electronic Money Institution (EMI), any financial organisation operating within the EU requires a license.
+The type of license required depends on the type of business the organization is planning to carry out.

-The PI licence is the easier of the two to obtain, because an PI can only process payments; it can't issue money.
-An EMI, on the other hand, can issue digital money, for example in its clients' e-wallets.
-An EMI is not quite a traditional bank, because it can't lend out its clients' deposits the way a bank can, but in most other respects the difference from a consumer's perspective is negligible.
+The PI license is the easiest of the two to obtain because a PI can only process payments; it can't issue money.
+An EMI, on the other hand, can issue digital money, for example, in its clients' e-wallets.
+An EMI is not quite a traditional bank because it can't lend out its clients' deposits the way a bank can, but in most other respects, the difference from a consumer's perspective is negligible.

-What to Consider When Applying for a Licence
+What to Consider When Applying for a License

-Financial firms need to take into account various factors when planning a licence application.
+Financial firms need to take into account various factors when planning a license application.
 These include the following:

-• Staffing requirements - who is required to actually work in the physical location where the licence is granted?
+• Staffing requirements - who is required to actually work in the physical location where the license is granted?

 • Passporting access - to all of the EU or only part?